 A risk factor is anything that increases a person's chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 The following factors may raise a woman's risk of developing cervical cancer:

 Human papillomavirus (HPV) infection.
 The most important risk factor for cervical cancer is infection with HPV.
 This virus is most commonly passed from person to person during sexual activity.
-There are different types, or strains, of HPV, and some strains are more strongly associated with certain types of cancers.
-HPV vaccines protect against certain strains of the virus.
-Learn more about HPV and cancer .
+There are different types, or strains, of HPV, and some strains are more strongly linked with certain types of cancers.
+HPV vaccines protect against specific strains of the virus.

 Herpes.
 Women who have genital herpes have a higher risk of developing cervical cancer.